2020’s “The New Normal”

 Sweet Victory 36-0!

-preventing visiting teams to have fans.
-This didn’t stop Truckee’s fans.
-They packed into the surrounding hills with a huge sound system and blasted TnT all night long.
-The Wolverines would ride the momentum and dominate the bigger school beating the Grizzlies 19-6.
+The Wolverines would ride the momentum from the Bear River victory and take care of business against a much bigger school beating the Grizzlies 19-6.
 That’s how the season would end.
 Truckee would go 3-2 in one of the most bizarre seasons of all-time.
 It would be the longest and shortest season of all-time as well.
 Truckee would never get a chance to play on their home field and were lucky to have a place to practice.
 And though it was only five games, it was one of the toughest schedules Truckee had played in a many years.
 Overall we were lucky to have a football season and we are all grateful it happened.
-Now we turn our attention to the 2021 football season where we hope and pray it resembles something from the distant past.
+In more bizarre fashion, Truckee did not play in the Nevada 3A West division, due to unique circumstances, but the coaches of the 3A north were kind enough to include Truckee’s players in the All-League selection.
+A great demonstration of understanding and unity in a time when we all needed it.
+The only setback was that no Truckee player could be considered for the MVP awards.
+The Truckee players that made 1st Team All-League were:

 FRONT ROW (Left to Right): Junior Ibarra, Zek Kershaw, Peter Reoutt, Carlos Diaz, Galdino Bravo-Karvonen, Jason Roth SECOND ROW: Donivan Lopez, Porter Shelby, Reed Loper, Jake Solberg, Logan Peterson, Yuri Dueber, Jacob Ivens, Jacob Moule, Wyatt Wichert, Miles Kelly-Caruthers THIRD ROW: Damon Parisi, Julian Magana, Coach Murphy, Coach Healey, Coach Ivens, Coach Estabrook, Coach Ferree, Tavin Hamilton, Colton Conklin FORTH ROW: Ezra Scharp, Jackson Kahl, Jairo Zarate, Dylan Sumner, Gannon Billings, Rocky Hogarth, Mike Flaherty, Luke Sommercamp, Tyler Lamperti, Max Ellermeyer BACK ROW: Hector Rodriguez, Max Carter, Julian Hall, Christian Jimenez, Jose Lomeli, Sawyer Burley, Sean McMullen, Matt Tanner, Jake Doughty